 It also has very mild summer temperatures making it a great place to escape some of the bolstering heat in other European cities.
 Winter sports and temperatures aside, Brasov is close to the Bran Castle, or better known as one of “Dracula’s Castles.”

 We spent a month gobbling down sushi, learning about Tito, exploring the underground tunnels that are located throughout the city, and going to ballet every three nights.
+There are seriously so many things to do in Belgrade.
 We also found the nightlife here to be unbeatable, it’s no wonder it’s rated as one of the best eastern European cities for nightlife.
 Belgrade is, in short, a cultural, trendy, and artistic city that we found worthy of at least a few days of exploration, or settling down for a month like us!

 There are three important highlights to note about Tirana.